-- 20 Separate record for each detained person (cf Crimes (Detention after Arrest) Regulation 1998, cl 15) - (1) A separate custody record must be opened, as soon as practicable, for each person who is detained under Part 9 of the Act. - (2) A custody record may be in writing or in electronic form. - (3) All entries in a custody record must include the time at which the entry is made. - (4) The time of an event to which an entry in the custody record relates must also be included if the entry is not made within a reasonable time of the occurrence of the event. - 21 Additional matters to be recorded in custody record (cf Crimes (Detention after Arrest) Regulation 1998, cl 17) - (1) In addition to the matters specified in section 131 of the Act, the custody manager must record the following particulars in the custody record for a detained person: - (a) in the case of a person who has been arrested during the previous 48 hours: - (i) the offence or offences for which the person was arrested during that previous 48 hours, and - (ii) the investigation period that remains after reduction by so much of any earlier investigation period or periods as occurred within that previous 48 hours, - (b) if an application is made for a detention warrant, and the person declines to make representations (either personally, or by his or her legal representative) to the authorised officer, the fact that the person so declined,
+23 Separate record for each detained person

+- (1) A separate custody record must be opened, as soon as practicable, for each person who is detained under Part 9 of the Act. - (2) A custody record may be in writing or in electronic form. - (3) All entries in a custody record must include the time at which the entry is made. - (4) The time of an event to which an entry in the custody record relates must also be included if the entry is not made within a reasonable time of the occurrence of the event.

+24 Additional matters to be recorded in custody record

+- (1) In addition to the matters specified in section 131 of the Act, the custody manager must record the following particulars in the custody record for a detained person: - (a) in the case of a person who has been arrested during the previous 48 hours: - (i) the offence or offences for which the person was arrested during that previous 48 hours, and - (ii) the investigation period that remains after reduction by so much of any earlier investigation period or periods as occurred within that previous 48 hours, - (b) if an application is made for a detention warrant, and the person declines to make representations (either personally, or by his or her legal representative) to the authorised officer, the fact that the person so declined,

-Clause 22 Law Enforcement (Powers and Responsibilities) Regulation 2005
+Law Enforcement (Powers and Responsibilities) Regulation 2016 [NSW] Part 3 Investigations and questioning